NewsCovering ColoradoNews5 In Your CommunityCentral Springs

 People at the rally said they were happy to see so many community members out downtown.
 Drew Harper attended the rally to share his voice, hand out supplies to keep people hydrated, and give out bear hugs.

-"This type of energy is what helps us keep moving on and reminding ourselves that people are inherently good, even if what we're seeing all the time is inherently bad," Harper said, "When it's really hot, I will bring out little fans, but the idea is just to make sure that people are taken care of, that we're energizing the people out here, burning their own energy to do what's right, especially if the environment is a little less conducive."
+"This type of energy is what helps us keep moving on and reminding ourselves that people are inherently good, even if what we're seeing all the time is inherently bad," said Harper.
+"When it's really hot, I will bring out little fans, but the idea is just to make sure that people are taken care of, that we're energizing the people out here, burning their own energy to do what's right, especially if the environment is a little less conducive."

 News5 saw some counterprotesters driving past and on Nevada Avenue.
 They did not want to talk on camera, but they said their biggest concern is illegal immigration.